-The description should follow a standardized format, giving the opportunity to describe newtypes and varieties and should include:
+The description should follow a standardized format, giving the opportunity to describe new types and varieties and should include:

-- 1) The height of perforated letters in millimeters. - 2) The number of holes constituting each letter. - 3) The existence of separating holes. - 4) Possible extra indications (bars of letters, size of holes, etc.). - 5) Catalogue numbers listing source of punctured stamps. - 6) The cancellation which allows to situate the puncture(s), and sometimes to identify the firm.
+- 1) The height of perforated letters in millimeters. - The number of holes constituting each letter. - 3) The existence of separating holes. - 4) Possible extra indications (bars of letters, size of holes, etc.). - 5) Catalogue numbers listing source of punctured stamps.